bgachara/bgachara.github.io/posts/databases.md

 - Task parallelization/Multi-threading
 - Clustering / Sorting.
 - Late Materialization
-- Materialized Views / Result Caching
+- Materialized Views / Result Caching - *read more
 - Data Skipping
   - Approaches:
     - Approximate Queries(Lossy)
-      - Execute queries on a sampled subset of the entire table to produce approximate results
-      - Examples: BlinkDB, Redshift, Snowflake, BigQuery, DataBricks.
+      - Execute queries on a sampled subset of the entire table to produce approximate results, i.e BlinkDB, Redshift, Snowflake, BigQuery, DataBricks.
     - Data Pruning(Loseless)
       - use auxiliary data structure for evaluating predicates to quickly identify portions of a tbale that the DBMS can skip instead of examining tuples individually
       - DBMS must consider tradeoffs between scope(size) vs filter efficacy, manual vs automatic
       - Considerations
-        - Predicate Selectivity
-          - How many tuples will satisfy a query's predicates
+        - Predicate Selectivity: How many tuples will satisfy a query's predicates
-        - Skewness
-          - Whether an attribute has all unique values or contain repeated values
+        - Skewness: Whether an attribute has all unique values or contain repeated values
-        - Clustering/Sorting
-          - Whether the table is pre-sorted on the attributes accessed in a query's predicates.
+        - Clustering/Sorting: Whether the table is pre-sorted on the attributes accessed in a query's predicates.

       - Zone Maps
         - ref paper:`small materialized aggregates: a lightweight index structure for data warehousing`